Standup-and-Prosper/Standup-and-Prosper-FAQ/README.md

 When the bot posts the report to the channel, the users of the report are tagged so they are aware that it is time to review the standup report.
 This functionality can be turned off `Notify users of a standup when it posts`.
 ![image](https://user-images.githubusercontent.com/5056218/149374584-ccaac992-f0c8-428f-bf04-4ef979e460a2.png)

+## Q: Why is there a $20 charge on my credit card?
+The $20 charge you see at the beginning of your Standup & Prosper upgrade is a temporary authorization charge.
+This charge will not be completed and will fall off your card in a couple of days.

+Standup & Prosper charges your card at the end of the month based on the number of monthly active standup members.
+If your workspace has 20 members, but only 10 of them used Standup & Prosper, then at the end of the billing cycle, you will be charged $10.

+If for any reason, this charge still goes through please reach out to our [Support](https://standup.teaminator.io/app/?install=false#/support)